MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 For the choosing of the functional unit, we offer a quick and easy way [here](#the-heuristic-way) that will work in most cases and does not require an in depth understanding of the subject material.
 This will usually be all that is required and if this is the case in your project, you can scip the section titled ["A more in depth look"](#a-more-in-depth-look).
-But if you want to gain a better understanding or are faced with a more complex situation, ["A more in depth look"](#a-more-in-depth-look) a look.
+But if you want to gain a better understanding or are faced with a more complex situation, give it a look.

 ###### The heuristic way